Square360/solr-rrr/README.md

 ## What?

 This is a framework for building applications which interact with a solr backend.
-It uses uses [Redux Observable](https://redux-observable.js.org/) to provide responsive asynchronous operation.
+It uses [Redux Observable](https://redux-observable.js.org/) to provide responsive asynchronous operation.

 ## Instructions

 The test site `sites/solr-test` provides a local site with which to test the components.
 The library itself is contained in `packages/solr-rrr`

-Compile the library with `yarn build` (in library directory).
+To develop applications we recommend:

-Run the test site `yarn dev` (in site directory) to test the components in context.
+1. Run the test site `yarn dev` (in site directory) to test the components in context.

-From the library directory, `npm publish` to push any changes to the repository.
+2. Concurrently compile the library with `yarn watch_build` (in library directory).

+Once you have committed changes back to the repo, publish to npm by running `npm publish` from the library directory.